Shippable/docs/sources/platform/tutorial/integration/howto-create-kubeconfig.md

 sub_section: Tutorials
 sub_sub_section: Integrations
 page_title: Creating a kubeconfig file
+page_description: How to create a kubeconfig file and use it in the Kubernetes integration in Shippable

 The best way to create an isolated set of credentials for use with Shippable Pipelines is to create a Kubernetes Service Account, and set up a kubeconfig file that utilizes it.